-- 1. MS students in the Department of Agricultural Economics whose cumulative grade point average (GPA) for courses on their plans of study drops below 3.0 will automatically be put on probation.
+1. MS students in the Department of Agricultural Economics whose cumulative grade point average (GPA) for courses on their plans of study drops below 3.0 will automatically be put on probation.
 If the cumulative index is not raised to 3.0 or better in the following semester, the student will be dropped from the program unless the Graduate Committee grants an exception.
-In the case of a student without an official plan of study filed with the Graduate School, all courses will be counted in calculating this GPA.
+In the case of a student without an official Plan of Study filed with the Graduate School, all courses will be counted in calculating this GPA.
 (The Purdue University transcript cumulative GPA will be used.)
-In the event that a course is repeated, the last grade received will be used in calculating the index. - 2.
-The MS degree will not be granted in the case of failure to achieve a cumulative GPA of 3.0 or better for courses on the plan of study unless the Graduate Committee grants an exception.
+In the event that a course is repeated, the last grade received will be used in calculating the index.
+Note that the Graduate School requires that all credits appearing on the Plan of Study be passed with a grade of C- or better.

+- 2. The MS degree will not be granted in the case of failure to achieve a cumulative GPA of 3.0 or better for courses on the Plan of Study unless the Graduate Committee grants an exception.
 Exceptions will only be granted in the event of extenuating circumstances.
 Requests for exception must be made in writing to the Graduate Committee. - 3.
 A student's major professor is expected to monitor student performance and progress toward degree objectives.
 In consultation with the student's advisory committee, the major professor has a responsibility to advise the candidate to withdraw from the program if it becomes clear that the candidate is not capable of successfully completing the degree program. - 4.
 Full-time MS students must complete their programs within two years after first registration unless continuation is granted by the Graduate Committee upon written request. - 5.
 The Department places a high priority on ethical considerations and the responsible conduct of research (RCR).
 MS students receive exposure to RCR topics through their enrollment in AGEC 60200.
 Students collecting primary data through surveys or experiments also must successfully complete the online Collaborative Institutional Training Initiative (CITI) course for Social and Behavioral Responsible Conduct of Research prior to collecting data.
 As per Graduate School requirements, the final MS thesis will be checked for originality using the iThenticate software program.
 The software compares the text of a student's written document to a large body of published and online sources, identifying areas in which the originality of a student's scholarship may be called into question.
-It is incumbent upon the student to adhere to accepted standards of scholarship and to work with his/her major professor to resolve questions regarding attribution before the final thesis is submitted to the committee for defense and final approval.

-6. MS theses must be submitted for committee consideration no less than two weeks prior to the scheduled thesis defense.
+It is incumbent upon the student to adhere to accepted standards of scholarship and to work with his/her major professor to resolve questions regarding attribution before the final thesis is submitted to the committee for defense and final approval. - 6.
+MS theses and non-thesis Capstone projects must be submitted for committee consideration no less than two weeks prior to the scheduled thesis defense or Capstone evaluation.